Key Takeaways

 Debt Payoff Strategies

-Avalanche Method: Pay highest interest rate first.
+Avalanche Method: Pay highest interest rate first to minimize total interest paid.

 Tips to Pay Off Faster